kyverno/KDP/proposals/generate_validating_admission_policies.md

 However, namespaced kyverno policies should define a specific namespace name and since validating admission policy binding doesn't match namespaces by name we still can't generate validating admission policy and its binding from it.
 There's a future plan in the [KEP](3.
 Provide a per-policy control whether Kyverno engine will handle CEL itself or let API server handles it.) to support namespaced policy binding, therefore namespaced kyverno policies might be used to generate VAPs as well.

-### Kyverno Policy Settings
+#### Kyverno Policy Settings
 In Kyverno policies, some common settings can be applied to all rules.
-We will discuss the effect of setting these values on generating ValidatingAdmissionPolicies assuming that Kyverno policy contains multiple rules, one of them is `validate.CEL` subrule.
+We will discuss the effect of setting these values on generating validating admission policies assuming that Kyverno policy contains multiple rules, one of them is `validate.CEL` subrule.

 1. `applyRules`: It must be unset since generating ValidatingAdmissionPolicies is limited to writing a Kyverno policy with one `validate.cel` rule.